lawrence0arabia/FollowersTools/README.md

 [Firefox must be installed and configured to use with Selenium] [Temporary restrictions may be placed on your account for unfollowing too quickly] [All locally processed, check the source code to confirm.
-Don't run if you don't understand]
+Don't run if you don't understand or doubt security]

 # Instagram Followers.py
 Checks a chosen Instagram account's followers and following and generates .txt files for both.